Has the warmer, sunnier weather fuelled your desire to give your home a bit of a facelift?

 The style of mid-century furniture is sleek and simplistic, so it’s not hard to see how these styles of furniture fit easily into minimalistic design trends.

 Look for simple, tapered designs in all your furniture and then add layers of texture and colour through your accessories.
 For example, a sleek bookcase can be enhanced with books, ornaments, photo frames and other gorgeous design features.
+To keep everything looking great a service like cleaning service NYC will help keep everything looking fresh.

 As you can see, then, achieving the latest interior design trends this summer need not be difficult.
 Rather, it’s all about getting back to basics before adding layers of colour (not too much, though) and textures that bring the areas to life.